giuliamasoero/giuliamasoero.github.io/content/project/rescue-swifts/index.md

 - Alejandro Corregidor-Castro, University of Padova, Italy
 - Giulia Masoero, Swiss Ornithological Institute, Switzerland

 Are you interested in collaborating?
 Would you like to help us translate the Google form in a language that is not yet present?
-We are interested in spreading this form as widly as possible...
+We are interested in spreading this form as widely as possible...
 Contact us!

 Contact: giulia.masoero@vogelwarte.ch